 big 4 business case

-You need to get feedback on your Big 4 business case for partnership
+You need to get feedback on your Big 4 Business Case for partnership

-Don’t crowdsource your Big 4 business case
+Don’t crowdsource your Big 4 Partner Business Case

-Your Big 4 business case needs to be your own
+Your Big 4 Business Case needs to be your own

 • reads well and ‘hangs together’ well